cyb3rbee/cyberbeelog-hugo/content/posts/adventofcyberday1.md

 ### Theory

-The scenario here is about security, when things like this happened we must to adhere to the company's security policies and procedure.
+The scenario here is about security, when things like this happened we must adhere to the company's security policies and procedure.

 **Security Frameworks =** This is a documented process that defines what organization must follow to manage their security.
 It also include the steps to make following an attack.